devikamj73/PRACTICE/README.md

 # PRACTICE
 I'm Devika MJ
 <br>
-This is me learning git and github
+This is me learning git and github <through apna clg>